 LIFESTYLE AND AVOIDING ALLERGENS

-The best treatment is to avoid what causes your allergic symptoms.
-It may be impossible to completely avoid all your triggers.
-However, you can often take steps to reduce your exposure to triggers such as:
+The best treatment is to avoid the pollens that cause your symptoms.
+It may be impossible to avoid all pollen.
+But you can often take steps to reduce your exposure.

 For mild allergic rhinitis, a nasal wash can help remove mucus from the nose.
 You can buy a saline solution at a drug store or make one at home using one cup of warm water, half a teaspoon of salt, and pinch of baking soda.